Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: DASH Framework

 \section{DASH Framework}

 DASH co-evolves the solver mechanism $\theta$ and runtime schedule $\sigma$ via iterative LLM-Driven edits across MDL, MCL, and SSL, and introduces Profiled Library Retrieval (PLR) to decouple archiving from population evolution within a single evolutionary process.
 We maintain a global population $\mathcal{P}$ of top-$k$ solvers ranked by performance aggregated over all groups and a group-wise archive $L_g$ that stores the top-$k$ specialized solvers for each group $g$.
+The global population and the group-wise archives serve different objectives in DASH.
+The global population drives continued evolution toward a solver that remains competitive on average, whereas the group-wise archives preserve specialists that may be suboptimal globally but particularly effective for specific profile regions.

 During evolution, parents are sampled from $\mathcal{P}$.
-At test time, PLR selects a solver from $L_{g^\star}$ for profile-aware warm-starting.
+At test time, PLR selects a solver from $L_{g^\star}$ for profile-aware warm starts.
+This separation avoids re-evolving a solver for each group and prevents a single archive from being dominated by either global ranking or group specialization in a given batch.
 For fairness, each evolutionary run starts from the same task-specific initial solver.
-The workflow algorithm and implementation details are provided in Appendix~\ref{app:dash_workflow}, and the main workflow is illustrated in Figure~\ref{mainflow}.
+Figure~\ref{mainflow} illustrates the end-to-end DASH workflow.